Irrevocable Life Insurance Trusts

 Hanging Powers of Appointment

-To treat the entire gift to each child as a present interest, a power of appointment can be extended for a longer time over the property or amount that exceeds the 5 x 5 limit, which is referred to as a hanging power of appointment.
-The problem with this is that the child has an extended amount of time to withdraw the property subject to the hanging power, the property is includable in the child’s estate, and creditors of the child may legally compel the child to exercise the general power of appointment to satisfy the child’s debt.
+To treat the entire gift to each child as a present interest, a power of appointment can be extended for a longer time over the property or amount that exceeds the 5 x 5 limit, called a hanging power of appointment.
+The problem with this is that the child has an extended time to withdraw the property subject to the hanging power, the property is includable in the child’s estate, and creditors of the child may legally compel the child to exercise the general power of appointment to satisfy the child’s debt.
 Hence, it is desirable to reduce or eliminate the amount subject to the power of appointment.
 As the value of the trust increases, the 5% of the trust corpus also increases, reducing the amount of property that needs to be subject to a hanging power.
 Eventually, all hanging powers can be allowed to lapse without being subject to gift tax and the full annual gift tax exclusion can be applied to all transfers to the trust without creating additional hanging powers of appointment.

 The Crummey Trust and the Generation-Skipping Transfer Tax

 A gift made to a Crummey trust that has beneficiaries in several generations will usually not qualify under the generation-skipping transfer tax (GSTT) annual exclusion since deemed allocation rules will not automatically apply to the gift unless the trust is a skip person because the IRS treats the transfer as a gift to the trust rather than to the beneficiary.
 Consequently, if any of the beneficiaries are non-skip persons, then the GSTT annual exclusion will not be automatically applied to the gift.
 In such a case, the grantor will either have to allocate his GST exemption to the transferred property by filing Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return or the skip beneficiaries must pay a GST tax on any property distributed to them at the time of the transfer.
 This GST tax can be avoided if the trustee directly pays providers of educational or medical services for the skip beneficiaries.